torchbox/torchbox.com/docs/upgrading.md

 ### 1. Content Management

 - **Creating, editing, and publishing pages**: Test the functionality of creating new pages, editing existing content, and publishing changes.
 - **Content organization and navigation**: Verify that the site's content hierarchy and navigation structure are maintained correctly after the upgrade.
+See also the [docs on the navigation](navigation.md).
 - **Media management**: Check the uploading, storage, and retrieval of media files, such as images and documents.

 ### 2. Templates and Styling